HaxeFoundation/haxe-evolution/proposals/0000-throws-statement.md

     // ...
 }
 ```
 This is what I am proposing.
-The `throws` keyword (and by extension, the `throws` statement)
+Having a new keyword and statement for this has quite
-has quite a few advantages over a doc comment.
+a few advantages over a doc comment.

 - Using this new statement comes with much less baggage, as this is essentially just adding
 a second return type, versus having to write detailed documentation.
 This can lead to easier adoption.